 With prompt and lifelong treatment, children with MSUD often have healthy lives with typical growth and development.
-Early treatment can help prevent brain damage and mental retardation.
+Early treatment can help prevent brain damage and intellectual disabilities.

 However, children with MSUD are at increased risk to have attention deficit hyperactivity disorder (ADHD), anxiety and depression even if they have had a liver transplant.
 The reasons for this are not well understood at this time.

 Even with treatment, some children still develop swelling of the brain or have episodes of metabolic crisis.
 Children who have repeated metabolic crises may develop permanent brain damage.
-This can cause lifelong learning problems, mental retardation or spasticity.
+This can cause lifelong learning problems, intellectual disabilities or spasticity.

 What causes the BCKAD enzymes to be absent or not working correctly?